-Therefore, all teacher candidates are required to have a Live Text account for submission of all assignments.
+Therefore, all student teachers are required to have a TK20 account for submission of all assignments.

 - 1. Observations.
-All teacher candidates will be formally observed a minimum of three times by the university supervisor in addition to any other scheduled informal observations.
-The first visit (completed within the first two weeks of semester) will be informal during this visit, the triad [WCU supervisor, teacher candidate and cooperating teacher] will hold a brief meeting to ensure that everyone understands their role in the triad.
+The first visit (TRIAD meeting usually occurs within the first two weeks of semester) this is usually an informal during which the WCU supervisor, teacher candidate and cooperating teacher hold a brief meeting to review expectations and discuss the key assignments so that everyone understands their roles and responsibilities during the 7.5 week placement.
 This initial meeting will also present opportunity for university supervisor to answer any questions the teacher candidate or cooperating teacher may have.
-A final visit at the end of placement will be convened during which the triad will meet again to discuss the experience and also review TIPR scores.
-It is important to note that all visits [formal or informal] will contribute to the university supervisor's perceptions of the teacher candidates abilities as a professional special educator.
-The cooperating teacher or the university supervisor may determine the need for additional formal observations (if needed). - 2.
+All student teachers will be observed formally a minimum of three times by the university supervisor.
+Another TRIAD meeting will take place at the end of placement during which the triad will discuss the experience and also review TIPR scores.
+It is important to note that all visits [formal or informal] will contribute to the university supervisor's perceptions of the student teacher's abilities as a professional special educator.
+It is important to note that the cooperating teacher or the university supervisor may determine the need for additional formal observations (if needed). - 2.
 Lesson Plans.
 Written lesson plans are required for all lessons taught.
-Each lesson plan must include clearly defined learning outcomes/instructional objectives, differentiated activities for direct instruction, guided and independent practice, list of materials and plan for student evaluation that is appropriate in assessing the skills being taught.
-Lessons may vary anywhere from fifteen to forty-five minutes or more in presentation depending on nature of placement, student needs, topic or group size.
+Each lesson plan must include clearly defined learning outcomes/instructional objectives, selection of differentiated activities for direct instruction, guided and independent practice, list of materials and plan for student evaluation that is appropriate in assessing the skills being taught.
+Lessons may vary anywhere from fifteen to forty-five minutes or more in presentation depending on the type of placement, diverse student needs, topic and/or group size.
 The content may range from daily lessons (math, reading etc.) to special lessons (art, projects, holidays, etc.).
-If you are teaching in a Life Skills or Autism Support placement, your lesson plans may be in the form of an instructional plan using systematic instruction (such as System of Least Prompts), task analysis and functional content.
+If you are student teaching in a Life Skills or Autism Support placement, your lesson plans may be in the form of instructional plans using systematic instruction (such as System of Least Prompts), task analysis and functional content.
 The format and style of your daily lesson plans will be dictated by the needs of your students and the nature of the instructional methods you are using.
-Teacher candidates will be required to submit lesson plans to cooperating teacher prior to the actual teaching - refer to university supervisor for additional guidance.
-Of the lesson plans prepared over the course of your 7.5 week special education placement, a total of six lesson plans (from different curriculum areas) will be submitted to University supervisor for the purpose of grading.
-All six lesson plans for grading will be formatted using the WCU lesson plan template and must be submitted for grading via live-text.
+Students will be required to submit lesson plans to cooperating teacher prior to the actual teaching - refer to university supervisor and cooperating teacher for additional guidance.
+Of the lesson plans prepared over the course of your 7.5 week special education placement, a total of six lesson plans (from different curriculum areas) will be submitted to University supervisor for grading and supervisors will provide detailed feedback for the first 3 lesson plans.
+Lesson plans 4 - 6 will be submitted for grading via TK20.
+It is important that all lesson plans submitted for grading are formatted following the WCU lesson plan template.

-Special Education Teacher Candidate Handbook - Fall 2014/Spring 2015
+Special Education Teacher Candidate Handbook - Fall 2016/Spring 2017